quocthanhp/Convex-Polygon-Subdivision/README.md

 # Convex Polygon Subdivision

-This is a project of COMP20003 Algorithms and Data Structures Built doubly connected edge list to aid sorting points of interest into partitions of a convex polygon
+This is a project of COMP20003 Algorithms and Data Structures <br />
+Built doubly connected edge list to aid sorting points of interest into partitions of a convex polygon